Birdy (singer): 2013–2015: Fire Within and touring

 In September 2013, Birdy covered a song entitled "Let Her Go" by Passenger, live on BBC Radio 1 Live Lounge.
 This track features on the BBC Radio 1 Live Lounge 2013 album.
-In December 2013, Birdy performed "Mandela Day" with James Blunt, originally by Simple Minds, at the NRJ Music Awards.
+In December 2013, Birdy performed "Mandela Day" with James Blunt, originally by Simple Minds, at the NRJ Music Awards as a tribute to Nelson Mandela.
 Also in December 2013, she performed "L'Idole Des Jeunes" with Johnny Hallyday on Le Grand Show.

 Birdy won the Best International Rock/Pop Artist award at the Echo Award 2014, held at Messe Berlin on 17 March 2014, beating out Agnetha Faltskog, Lorde, Katy Perry and Christina Sturmer.
 She performed "Words As Weapons" during the presentation.

-In October 2014, Birdy covered "Lucky Star" by Madonna, appearing on the BBC Radio 2's Sounds of the 80s album.
+In October 2014, Birdy covered "Lucky Star" by Madonna, appearing on BBC Radio 2's Sounds of the 80s album.
 In the same year, Birdy was featured on four of the tracks on the Shadows album by Native Roses, in which her elder brother, Moses, is a drummer.

-Birdy contributed three songs to the soundtrack for the movie The Fault in Our Stars: "Tee Shirt", "Best Shot" (with Jaymes Young) and "Not About Angels".
+Birdy contributed three songs to the soundtrack for the movie The Fault in Our Stars: "Tee Shirt", "Best Shot" (with Jaymes Young), and "Not About Angels".
 Videos for both were released.
 Birdy appears on the 2014 David Guetta album Listen, featured on the song "I'll Keep Loving You".

 Birdy's song "Wings," from her second album, was used as the soundtrack to the Lloyds Bank 250-year anniversary Horse Story advertisements in June 2015.

 In August 2015, Birdy co-wrote "Let It All Go" with Rhodes.
 The single was released on 11 September 2015 via digital download in the UK.
 In October 2015, Birdy performed a cover of Firestone, originally by Kygo ft.
 Conrad Sewell on BBC Radio 1's Live Lounge.
 This track featured on the BBC Radio 1's Live Lounge 2015 album.